In 60 Seconds

 FAQ

-Q: What if the customer refuses to give email?
+Q: What if the customer refuses to give an email?
 A: Train the CSR scripts.
 "I need your email to send the confirmation and the technician's photo for safety."
-They will give it.
+99% of customers will provide it once they understand the safety benefit.

 Read Next in This Hub: